dakeshi/theswiftbook/chapters/functions.md

 All these problems have downloading in common, in that we first have to download the contents and then do something with them.
 As a programmer, we need to ensure that we don't write the downloading code 3 times.
 Instead, we need to strive to write it once and reuse it in other places.

-Therefore, we should encapsulate our downloading code into a function or series of functions that can be placed inside a [structure](structures.md) or a [class](classes.md).
+Therefore, we should encapsulate our shared task into a function or series of functions that can be placed inside a [structure](structures.md) or a [class](classes.md).

 A function is made out of line(s) of code and it knows how to deal with a specific task.
 Usually, a function has a name, unless it is passed to another function as an argument, in which case the receiving function assigns a name to it ([see here](functions_passed_to_other_functions.md)).
 We can call functions using their names whenever we need their functionality.